Vis4Sense/student-projects/README.md

 ## User requirements
 - What users to find:
-  - Find users your work targets, not just your family and friends (sometimes they are the targeted users)
+  - Find users your work targets, not just your family and friends (sometimes they are the targeted users).
   - An alternative is company/organisation/charity that work with real users (they can get you in contact with the users).
-  - Find someone local if possible: much easier for the communication.
+  - A few would be fine, and the more the better.
 - Requirements
   - Get the requirements from the real users, not what you think: you might not know what users wants, unless you are a targeted user.
   - The requirements should be about the **problems** or **challenges**, not the technology or solution